Utkar5hM/utkar5hm.github.io/_tabs/about.md

 - CTF Player / Pentester - <em><span style="color:red">TryHackMe</span>, <span style="color:green">HackTheBox</span></em>
-  - Completed 140+ rooms on TryHackMe and Pwned 15+ Machines on Hackthebox, Many of which required exploiting known vulnerabilities in applications or services to gain access to the system or higher privileges.
+  - Actively completing rooms and pwning Machines on TryHackMe and Hackthebox, Many of which required exploiting known vulnerabilities in applications or services to gain access to the system or higher privileges.
   - Participated in various CTFs like Nahamcon EU CTF 2022 (ranked 27th) and HackTheBox University CTF 2022 (154th).
   - Completed Dante Pro Labs by HackTheBox.